k88hudson/libtastic/README.md

 ## What is supported?

-This repo shows you how publish a library designed to be usable in:
+This repo shows you how publish a library that is usable in:

 - node 6+, with `npm install` and `require`,
 - a modern browser, with `npm install` and `require`, via a build system (e.g. Webpack or Browserify), or